-- A. An Agricultural Dwelling Cluster consists of a farmhouse or a combination of one farmhouse and up to two intergenerational homes with the combined total of 7,000 square feet, up to an additional 540 square feet of garage space, and up to 500 square feet of office space in the farmhouse used in connection with the agricultural operation. -Each agricultural dwelling unit must be owned by a farmer or operator actively and directly engaged in agricultural use on the property.
-See SectionChapter 2220.130.030 (Coastal Zoning Code Definitions) for definition of "Actively and directly engaged." - B No more than one Agricultural Dwelling Cluster may be permitted per farm tract, whether it contains a single farmhouse or in a combination of a farmhouse and one or two intergenerational homes, including existing homes. - C. An application for a farmhouse or intergenerational home shall identify all legal lots owned by the same owner of the property upon which the proposed farmhouse or intergenerational home is located including all contiguous legal lots under common ownership (the "farm tract").
+- A. An Agricultural Dwelling Cluster consists of a farmhouse or a combination of one farmhouse and up to two intergenerational homes with the combined total of 7,000 square feet, up to an additional 540 square feet of garage space, and up to 500 square feet of office space in the farmhouse used in connection with the agricultural operation.
+Each agricultural dwelling unit must be owned by a farmer or operator actively and directly engaged in agricultural use on the property.
+See Section 22.130.030 for definition of "Actively and directly engaged." - B No more than one Agricultural Dwelling Cluster may be permitted per farm tract, whether it contains a single farmhouse or in a combination of a farmhouse and one or two intergenerational homes, including existing homes. - C. An application for a farmhouse or intergenerational home shall identify all legal lots owned by the same owner of the property upon which the proposed farmhouse or intergenerational home is located including all contiguous legal lots under common ownership (the "farm tract").
 The application shall identify all existing agricultural dwellings on the identified legal lots and shall demonstrate that the proposed farmhouse or intergenerational house is located on a legal lot. - D. Nothing in this subsection shall be construed to prohibit the sale of any legal lot comprising the farm tract, nor require the imposition of any restrictive covenant on any legal lot comprising the farm tract other than the legal lot upon which development of one farmhouse and up to two intergenerational homes is approved.
-Future development of other legal lots comprising the farm tract shall be subject to the provisions of the LCP and Title 20 (Development Coastal Zoning Code), including but not limited to Section 2220.65.040 (C-APZ Zoning District Standards). - F. No allowable farmhouse or intergenerational home may be divided from the rest of the legal lot.
-As a condition of permit approval for a farmhouse and/or intergenerational home, future land division of the legal lot containing the farmhouse and/or intergenerational home(s) is prohibited except that lease of the rest of the legal lot at a level of agricultural use that will sustain the agricultural capacity of the site is not prohibited. (seeSee restrictive covenant requirements specified in Sections 2220.32.0254 (Intergenerational Homes) and 2220.32.025026 (Farmhouse). - G. A density of 60 acres per unit shall be required for each farmhouse and intergenerational house (i.e., a legal lot must be at least 60 acres for a farmhouse, 120 acres for a farmhouse and intergenerational house, and at least 180 acres for a farmhouse and two intergenerational homes). - H. Agricultural dwelling units shall not be placed on land designated as prime agricultural land and shall be placed within the mapped clustered development area required in subsection 2220.65.040.C.1.d (Standards for all development in the C-APZ). - I. Agricultural dwelling units may be permitted only if they do not require any Coastal Zone Variance.
+Future development of other legal lots comprising the farm tract shall be subject to the provisions of the LCP and Development Code, including but not limited to Section 22.65.040. - F. No allowable farmhouse or intergenerational home may be divided from the rest of the legal lot.
+As a condition of permit approval for a farmhouse and/or intergenerational home, future land division of the legal lot containing the farmhouse and/or intergenerational home(s) is prohibited except that lease of the rest of the legal lot at a level of agricultural use that will sustain the agricultural capacity of the site is not prohibited (see restrictive covenant requirements specified in Sections 22.32.024 and 22.32.025).

+- G. A density of 60 acres per unit shall be required for each farmhouse and intergenerational house (i.e., a legal lot must be at least 60 acres for a farmhouse, 120 acres for a farmhouse and intergenerational house, and at least 180 acres for a farmhouse and two intergenerational homes). - H. Agricultural dwelling units shall not be placed on land designated as prime agricultural land and shall be placed within the mapped clustered development area required in subsection 22.65.040.C.1.d. - I. Agricultural dwelling units may be permitted only if they do not require any Coastal Zone Variance.

-2220.32.02x025 - Intergenerational Homes
+22.32.02x - Intergenerational Homes

-The standards of this Section shall apply in the C-APZ Zone to intergenerational homes defined in SectionChapter 2220.130.030 (Coastal Zoning Code Definitions).
+The standards of this Section shall apply in the C-APZ Zone to intergenerational homes defined in Section 22.130.030.

-In addition to the provisions of Section 2220.32.024 (Agricultural Dwelling Units) pertaining to Agricultural Dwelling Units, the standards of this Section shall apply to intergenerational homes.
+In addition to the provisions of Section 22.32.024 pertaining to Agricultural Dwelling Units, the standards of this Section shall apply to intergenerational homes.
 Intergenerational Homes shall be accessory and incidental to, in support of, and compatible with agricultural production.
 The intent of these provisions is to allow intergenerational homes in order to support agricultural operations, ensure the viability of agriculture in the Coastal Zone and facilitate multi-generational family farm operation and succession.